newhavenrb/conferences/Cultures-of-Effective-Learning.md

 * What can help you grow (as a tree)?
 Knowing how CO2 works?
 Or adding sunlight?
 * Was on the Microsoft platform

+How can we help beginners?

+* Analogical thinking: give analogies